hhornbacher/idso1070-protocol/README.md

 To run the GUI without installing, you can execute the ```run.sh```

-There is also a preconfigured task for building (CTRL-SHIFT-B) in vscode and a launch.json to debug(F5).
+There is also a pre configured task for building (CTRL-SHIFT-B) in vscode and a launch.json to debug(F5).

 ## Directories